gdm85/coshell/README.md

 ## halt-all option

-If `--halt-all` or `-a` option is specified then first process to terminate unsuccessfully (with non-zero exit code) will cause all processes to immediately exit (including coshell).
+If `--halt-all` or `-a` option is specified then first process to terminate unsuccessfully (with non-zero exit code) will cause all processes to immediately exit (including coshell) with the exit code of such process.

+## master option

+The `--master=n` or `-m=n` option takes a positive integer number as the index of specified command lines to identify which process "leads" the pack: when the process exits all neighbour processes will be terminated as well and its exit code will be adopted as coshell exit code.

 ## Examples